VarysEllyrion/IC_Addons/IC_Addons/IC_ClaimDailyPlatinum_Extra/README.md

 This is a very simple AddOn that can claim your free daily Platinum automagically so you don't have to.
 It can also claim free weekly shop offers.

+> [!WARNING]
+> *If the addon has claimed the daily platinum - and then you purchase the Daily Boost - you will need to claim the boost for that day manually.
+The addon will be able to claim the boost with all future days.*

 ___

 ![Claim Daily Platinum Fix Addon Preview Image](images/ClaimDailyPlatinumAddonPreview.png)